SumanDeyashi/CRUD_Operation_Without_Front-End_Using_Spring-Boot_-Postman_Unit-Testing_Cobertura/README.md

 Company(Hashworks IT Services Private Limited)_Internship_Project.

 Download all files and put it in one folder.
 After that, Build and Run Spring Boot project with commandlines: mvn clean install and mvn spring-boot:run.
-Using Postman you can do CRUD operations with the help of Rest API.
+Using Postman you can do CRUD operations with the help of Rest APIs.

 Technology Used: Java, Spring Boot, Maven, Postman.